History of Schloss Kummerow

 In 1993 it was sold in private ownership and was initially to be expanded as a hotel.
 However, these plans have not been implemented.

-In 2011, Kummerow Castle became the property of the current owner, who equipped the castle as a publicly accessible art gallery and his photographic collection.
+In 2011, Schloss Kummerow became the property of the current owner, who equipped the castle as a publicly accessible art gallery and his photographic collection.
 His refurbishment concept encloses the traces of the past and visibly sets new ones only where defects have arisen.

 A first exhibition on the Day of the Open Monument on 20 September 2015 attracted 4,000 visitors.
 With the work of the Dresden painter Eberhard Göschel, the way of reconstruction was successfully underlined.
 The choice of the artist and the refurbishment concept went hand in hand here to recharge the spirit of the preserved traces with the artist’s painting style and to link his artistic attitude interestingly with the history of the house.